tobu61106f/tobu61106f.github.io/_pages/about.md

 About
 ======
-Currently I'm a master student at [University at Buffalo, School of Engineering and Applied Science, Department of Electrical Engineering](https://engineering.buffalo.edu/ee.html).
+Currently I'm a master student at [University at Buffalo, School of Engineering and Applied Sciences, Department of Electrical Engineering](https://engineering.buffalo.edu/ee.html).
 Previously I obtainted my Bachelor of Science degree from University at Buffalo on June 2025.